arcadeJHS/ai-search-sveltekit/src/lib/styles/README.md

 > Note:
 > CSS modules are CSS-in-JS.
 Please use with moderation, only if necessary.
-> Primarily use Svelte's scoped styles.
+> Primarily use Svelte's scoped styles (or Bootstrap 5 classes).